 Social Media has provided us with a way to actively go out and get someone’s permission instead of just patiently waiting for them to click on a search engine result.
 In most cases, the process of getting permission is the same.
 You “subscribe” “join” or “like” someone and if they don’t respond, you ask them to do the same to you.
 In this way, you create a network of relationships – or a network of companies who have given you permission to share content with them.

 Once you have an acquired the permission or built up a network of relationships with companies, you can use the The Digital Marketing System to share post content that is automatically shared with everyone who belongs to that network.
 This is what this system excels at.
-It creates content almost effortlessly and makes it easy to share it with others.
+It creates “Structured” & “Shared” Content almost effortlessly and makes a website easy to find.

 Now while this may seem easy enough, the tough part is building up a network of consent.
 It takes a lot of work to get someone to “like” you back, or to “subscribe” to your channel, but at least its better than patiently waiting for someone to click on your link.